 The actress playing Gloria was 32 years of age.

 Shot 225 begins with Gloria seated at the table facing away from us.
-She rises, telling Davey, "She was sorry for making a mess of everything between us."
+She rises, telling Davey her sister's suicide note read, "She was sorry for making a mess of everything between us."
 At this point Gloria is walking to screen right, the camera panning slightly to follow her.
 She is in the middle of the frame, in front of Davey.
-And, suddenly, rather than finishing with her walking off screen to the right, Gloria vanishes and there's a cut to shot 226 of Davey looking at Gloria who is now off screen right and telling him, "A few days later I was in the city attending to some legal things and I happened to pass the dance hall."
+And, suddenly, rather than finishing with her walking off screen to the right, Gloria vanishes and there's a cut to shot 226 of Davey, whose positioning hasn't changed, the camera angle having not changed, looking at Gloria who is now off screen right and telling him, off screen, "A few days later I was in the city attending to some legal things and I happened to pass the dance hall."
 The music continues right on over this.

-This is a significant hole and reminds of some other better plotted and barely noticed holes that occur periodically in Kubrick's films.
-I had, as explained above, originally taken this to be intentional.
+This is a significant hole and reminds of some other barely noticed gaps that occur periodically in Kubrick's films.
+I had, as explained above in my note on shot 226, originally taken this to be intentional.
 Then I reconsidered and thought it was perhaps to do with some bad frames being removed.
 But when I finished my analysis I realized that it was indeed likely intentional.
 With this cut, which appears to make one shot into two, the film is 494 shots long.
 That it is 494 shots long is significant relevant the dialogue of the station announcer in the final section.
-In shot 489 as Davey walks off, believing Gloria is not going to appear, the station announcer is giving information on the cars designated "494, 493, 492, 491 and 490" on the Pathfinder train for Seattle.
-Then, in shot 490 Gloria pulls up to the station in her cab, she reunites with Davey and the film ends on shot 494.
+In shot 489 as Davey walks off, believing Gloria is not going to appear at Penn Station and go with him to Washington, the station announcer is giving information on the cars designated "494, 493, 492, 491 and 490" on the Pathfinder train for Seattle.
+Then, in shot 490 Gloria pulls up to the station in a cab, she reunites with Davey and the film ends on shot 494.

 If we don't take the cut in shot 225 as being intentional then we don't have the extra shot and the film ends on shot 493.
 It's due my analysis of a number of other of Kubrick's films that I am inclined to believe the film was intended to end on shot 494 and this cut was intentional.